radianssi/django-infoscreen/README.md

 For testing purpose running locally you need to create "Redirect URI" for your app in Azure AD.
 Go to "Authtentication" and "Add a platform", choose Web and use value http://localhost/microsoft/auth-callback/.

-### Locally - Running the webapp & database
+### Locally - Running the web app & database
-After setting up everything previously, you can fire up Infoscreen webapp from root folder.
-Docker compose up command will build the webapp and create also PostreSQL database.
+After setting up everything previously, you can fire up Infoscreen web app from root folder.
+Docker compose up command will build the web app and create also PostreSQL database.
 ```
 docker compose up -d --build
 ```